NOTICE: Women's Building Paving Closure

 Physical Activity & Pregnancy

 How much physical activity is required during pregnancy?
-These websites provide information on the benefits of an active pregnancy, as well as some suggestions for choosing safe activities.
+This resource provides information on the benefits of an active pregnancy, as well as some suggestions for choosing safe activities.

 Healthy Eating During Pregnancy